 Getting to grips with your car tyres

-Millions upon millions of tyres are in daily use on the UK roads and we all depend on them as soon as we get behind the wheel.
+Millions upon millions of car tyres are in daily use on the UK roads and we all depend on them as soon as we get behind the wheel.

 But how much thought do we actually give to tyres?
 Do we ever look at them?
 We probably don’t, unless we’ve got a flat or it’s MOT time, and yet our lives literally depend on them, as over half of all fatal accidents involve the skidding of a vehicle.

 Look at a piece of A4 paper.
 That surface area is roughly all the contact each of a car’s four wheels have with the road.
 That contact is used to accelerate, brake, corner and absorb bumps.
-Now, consider winter weather conditions and you begin to realise just how much we ask of our tyres.
+Now, consider winter weather conditions and you begin to realise just how much we ask of our car tyres.
 Perhaps you should give yours some attention this weekend; below is a summary of the most important points to look out for.

-The most important check you can carry out is tread depth.
+The most important check you can carry out on car tyres is tread depth.
 Tread is vital to road safety because the tread pattern allows water to escape as the wheel rolls forwards; it’s estimated that at 60 mph, each tyre can displace up to 10 litres of water a second.
 However, if the water remains, it forms a barrier between the tyre and road surfaces, there is even less contact with the road and a skid becomes much more likely.

 The check is very easy to carry out.
 Most manufacturers place a ‘rib’ across the groove of a tyre, which shows the minimum legal tread depth (1.6mm in a continuous band in the central three-quarters of the breadth of the tyre).
 When the tread wears down and becomes level with the top of the rib, the tyre not only needs changing, it’s illegal.